Andrews High School (Texas): History

 The school has an official National Forensics Association Charter, is an active National Speech and Debate school, and has regularly been noted in its state-ranking football team.
-The school also hosts a Aviation Academy which a four year program split between the high school and Guilford Technical Community College.
+The school also hosts an Aviation Academy which is a four year program split between the high school and Guilford Technical Community College.
 A similar program is also in place to fast track a career in education with little or no debt.
 After graduation the students are committed to being a teacher at the school for at least three years.

-In 2021, the high school playoff game between Andrews and Springtown was postponed after the Andrews High School marching band involved in a crash were three people died.
-The schools band director and the bus driver, a retired math teacher were both killed, along with the driver of the pickup that was going the wrong way before striking the bus.
+In 2021, the high school playoff game between Andrews and Springtown was postponed after the Andrews High School marching band was involved in a crash where three people died.
+The school's band director and the bus driver, a retired math teacher were both killed, along with the driver of the pickup that was going the wrong way before striking the bus.